Professor Dame Athene Donald DBE FRS

-Athene Donald is a physicist who is well known for her early work on synthetic polymers, concentrating on relating the structure of polymers to their function.
+Athene Donald is an emeritus Professor of Physics who is well known for her early work on synthetic polymers, concentrating on relating the structure of polymers to their function.
 Athene subsequently transferred her knowledge to soft matter and biological physics more broadly, developing specialised imaging techniques such as environmental scanning electron microscopy along the way.

 Master, Churchill College, University of Cambridge

 Professor Emeritus, Department of Physics, University of Cambridge

 Interest and expertise